maxmanu/fforcetest/readme.txt

 1. Compress the entire folder.
 2. Visit **Plugins > Add New**.
 2. Upload the zip file.
-3. Install and activate the Plugin WP Home Test.
+3. Install and activate the Plugin Home Test.

 = Manual installation =

-1. Upload the entire `wp-home-test` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `home-test` folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
-3. Activate the Plugin WP Home Test.
+3. Activate the Plugin Home Test.

 == Changelog ==